brandontnavarrete/SBA-Loan-Approval/README.md

   #### Wrangle

-  - Begin with Kaggle dataset. [https://www.kaggle.com/datasets/mirbektoktogaraev/should-this-loan-be-approved-or-denied]
+ * Begin with Kaggle dataset: [https://www.kaggle.com/datasets/mirbektoktogaraev/should-this-loan-be-approved-or-denied].
-  - Handle missing values
+ * Handle missing values.
-  - Drop Columns that aren't helpful or columns that would contain data leakage
+ * Drop columns that aren't helpful or would contain data leakage.
-  - Handle data types / date time for exploration
+ * Handle data types/datetime for exploration.

-  Once I had a dataframe that look clean and managable, I saved it to a csv named ("explore.csv").
+  Once I had a dataframe that looked clean and manageable, I saved it to a CSV named "explore.csv".

   #### Explore

   - Compared target variable count, there are more good standing accounts than charged off accounts.
-  - Checked for difference between `target` accounts ( term length, franchise status,...).
+  - Checked for differences between `target` accounts ( term length, franchise status,...).

   I recommend creating more pre-determined questions before exploration.
 I plan on taking this dataset to Tableau and PowerBi.
 I created a csv to go further in to modeling.

   #### Model

-  - Create and X and y split, where X is your features you want to model on and y is your dependent feature.
+  - Create an X and y split, where X is the features you want to model on and y is your dependent variable.
   - Split the data appropriately.
-I chose train and test for cross validation.
+I chose train and test (instead of train,validate,split)for cross validation.
   - Scale data appropriately.
 (StandardScaler*).
   - Grid_search helps fine tune a models performance.
   _ (Find Your Best Model With Your Best Features)

-  I checked my feature importance to see what was helping or hurting model performance, handled each feature as needed.
+  I checked my `feature_importance` to see what was helping or hurting model performance.(handled each feature as needed)

   #### GUI

-  - Create a function that can interact with tkinter frame. (.get) _ Run the model in the function.
+  - Create a function that can interact with tkinter frame. (.get*) _ Run the model in the function.
-  - Scale .get data and fit to model
+  - Scale (.get) data and fit to model
   - Function creates a new tkinter frame to display result

   - Create the main interface